donkirkby/live-py-plugin/README.md

              cp live-py_2.0.0.201209171018.jar \
              ~/.eclipse/org.eclipse.platform_3.7.0_155965261/dropins
 4. Restart Eclipse.
-5. Open any Python file, and from the Pydev menu, choose Live Coding.
+5. Open any Python file, and from the Live Coding menu, choose Start Live Coding.
    You should see an extra panel on the right that shows the results of running your code.
 6. To try the turtle graphics features, open the Window menu, and choose